schirmer-lab/metagear/docs/_workflows/qc_dna.md

 **Quality Control for DNA and RNA Sequencing Data**

+{: .fs-6 .fw-300 }
+Essential preprocessing workflows for quality control, trimming, and contamination removal of DNA and RNA sequencing data.

 ## Description

 MetaGEAR provides two quality control workflows for different types of sequencing data: